mdescalzo/relay-ios/README.md

 Fork of Whispersystem's Signal app for IOS.

 # Environment and Building #
-- Install XCode from the Apple App Store
+- Install Xcode from the Apple App Store
 - Install homebrew from https://brew.sh/
 - Install Carthage with 'brew install carthage'
 - Install cocoapods with 'sudo gem install cocoapods'
 - copy over your .ssh directory so you can use git with ssh
 - clone the repository with 'git clone git@github.com:ForstaLabs/relay-ios.git'
 - cd relay-ios and 'make dependencies'
-- open the project in XCode with 'open Relay.xcworkspace' (DO NOT open Forsta.xcworkspace)
+- open the project in Xcode with 'open Relay.xcworkspace' (DO NOT open Forsta.xcworkspace)

 ## License